Sulfur for Minnesota soils

 Figure 2.
 Sulfur deficient corn has a light green color and shown striping in the whorl.

 When S is deficient, growth is reduced and maturity is delayed.
 With inadequate supplies of S, there is a reduction in protein formation with a subsequent yellowing of the foliage.
 With alfalfa and red clover, the entire leaf area has a light green color (Figure 1.).
 The leaves on S deficient corn become light green.
 This is accompanied by a distinct striping of the leaves.
 An S deficient young corn plant is shown in figure 2.

 Plant analysis is also a management tool that can be used to detect shortages of S in crop production.
 Deficient, marginal, and sufficient levels of S in plant tissue are summarized in table 3.

 Table 3.
-Deficient, marginal, and sufficient levels of S in tissue of several crops
+Sufficient levels of S in tissue of several crops

 Recommendations and method of application

 Small grains may respond to S fertilization when grown on very sandy soils.
-For these soils, S can be broadcast at a rate of 20 lb./acre and incorporated before planting or used at a rate of 10 lb./ acre in the row close to the seed.
-It is doubtful if use of S will increase the yields of other agronomic crops grown in Minnesota.
+For these soils, S can be broadcast at a rate of 20 lb. per acre and incorporated before planting or used at a rate of 10 lb. per acre in the row close to the seed.

 There are several fertilizer materials that can be used to supply S when it is needed in a fertilizer program.
-These materials are listed in table 5.
+These materials are listed in Table 6.
 The choice of the S source is highly dependent on the crop to be grown.

 |Sul-Po-Mag or K-Mag||22|

 When needed, S fertilization can produce dramatic and profitable increases in yield for some crops.
 Sulfur is not needed for all soils in Minnesota.
-Those who farm sandy soils should be most concerned about the use of S in a fertilizer program.
+Those who farm sandy soils or soils with soil organic matter concentration <4.0% in the surface horizon should be most concerned about the use of S in a fertilizer program.